 Rich Rogers, Vice President of Information Services and Chief Information Officer, joined Greenville Health System in 2012.
 He is responsible for the planning, implementation, and management of information technology and resources supporting the health system.
 Rogers has more than 20 years of experience in health information technology management.

-Before joining GHS, he served as senior vice president/CIO for Health First in Melbourne, Florida; vice president of MIS for Lakeland Regional Health System in St. Joseph, Michigan; and as a healthcare consultant with IBM.
+Before joining Prisma Health, he served as senior vice president/CIO for Health First in Melbourne, Florida; vice president of MIS for Lakeland Regional Health System in St. Joseph, Michigan; and as a healthcare consultant with IBM.

 Rogers is an active member in the College of Health Information Management Executives (CHIME) and the Health Information Management Systems Society (HIMSS).
 He received an MBA from Pace University in New York and a bachelor’s degree in business administration from SUNY Oswego.